hernandezpra/digitalelectronics/README.md

 # Week 3: Thursday, February 8, 2018

-Homework:

-Create a very rough schematic to the best of your ability

 ### Concept
 The device I am proposing is an assitive technology that allows blind individuals to recogize food based on detecting color.
 The context would be a buffet where the individual canot different between the types of food available.
 Depending on the complexity, it would be interesting to make this project a multi-wearable accessory that also detects distance while in line.
 It would be interesting to create a device that augments more than one human ability; in this case, sensing distance and perhaps color/light.